 Instructor

 The instructor is a secondary user who intends to interact with this system.
-This individual will most likely have proficient knowledge in the systems this application is emulating.
+This individual should have proficient knowledge in the systems this application is emulating.
 This user will require students to have configuration files exported and imported to help ease of grading.
 There will also be a system in which students must fill out a profile which will be injected into the configuration file which will give the instructor information about student name, student ID, and any other information needed for the identity of the student.

 Operating Environment